They look like Rottweilers!!! Are these Dobermans???

 Due to the varied genetic breeding background in Yorkshire, eastern England, the Airedale coat may show slightly different qualities and nuances of color.

 As your puppy grows it will develop its own character adapting to your lifestyle.
 Airedales will communicate with sound, body language and movement.
 You just have to understand them.
 I like it when they communicate via sound, indicating their location, telling you if they need help, alerting you of the presence of animals and people.
 They do not bark unnecessarily, when they do give sound, they have to tell you something.

 Natasha minced her words.
 She was one year old when she barked for the first time at four in the morning as two hoodlums short-wired our truck and took off with it before I could stop them.

 Your Airedale wants to be at your side.
 If you walk a few blocks to visit to a neighbor your buddy may show up next to you smiling and telling you, “I found you”, even when you left him safely locked in the garden.
 They are very agile and they can climb.
 Being terriers, they dig effortlessly with their strong hands.
 They love to ride with you in your vehicle and have an excellent GPS.
 They are good at remembering where they have visited before and where they will arrive.

-When in conversation with strangers your dog may quietly interpose himself between you and the other person.
-Mostly strangers who seemingly come too close, and display a lot of body language.
-They will never befriend an outright evil or a person mentally estranged, yet they do not discriminate against people temporarily on the wrong path.
+When in conversation with strangers your dog may quietly interpose himself between you and the other person; mostly strangers who seemingly come close and display a lot of body language.
+They will never befriend an outright evil person or a person mentally deranged, yet they do not discriminate against people temporarily on the wrong path.